spz2020/royale-brawl-v29/readme.md

 # I know that discord.net is shit and I do not give a fuck

+## TODO
+- fix leaderboard updating
+- make the discord bot to discord bot stuff
+- upgrade to dotnet 8.0

 # RoyaleBrawl v29
 Private brawl stars server based on royale brawl for v29